July 10 - July 30, 2022

 Program Director: Dusty Carroll

-Ms. Carroll earned her master's degree in chemistry education at the University of Pennsylvania in 2005.
-She taught molecular spectroscopy in Penn’s Master of Chemistry Education Program for four years and has been with the Chemistry Research Academy since its inception in 2013.
-During the academic year, Ms. Carroll teaches AP Chemistry and Engineering at Seneca High School in New Jersey.
+Ms. Carroll earned her Master of Science in Chemistry Education at the University of Pennsylvania in 2005.
+She later became an instructor in the same program, teaching Molecular Spectroscopy for four years.
+Ms. Carroll assisted Dr. Susan Phillips in creating and designing the Chemistry Research Academy in 2013 and has been with the program ever since.
+During the academic year, Ms. Carroll teaches AP Chemistry and Engineering and advises the STEM Competition Club at Seneca High School in New Jersey.